darthpelo/LedControl/RPiLedsControl/README.md

 ## 📖 Documentation

+### 🏎 Swift
+Right now (April 2017) I found some issue with Swift 3.1 for ARM and Vapor, so I suggest to follow **iachieved** [instructions](http://dev.iachieved.it/iachievedit/swift-3-0-on-raspberry-pi-2-and-3/) to install **Swift 3.0** on a Raspberry Pi 2/3.
+If during the process you cannot download the Swift 3 build artifact, go can found it here 👉 [link](http://47.186.11.166/job/Swift-3.0-Pi3-ARM-Incremental/).

+### 💧 Vapor
-Officially there's not any documentation about Vapor ARM support, but after followed the [instructions](http://dev.iachieved.it/iachievedit/swift-3-0-on-raspberry-pi-2-and-3/) to install Swift 3 on a Raspberry Pi 2/3, you can use the Vapor [documentation](https://vapor.github.io/documentation/getting-started/install-toolbox.html) and install it on your Raspberry, also with Ubuntu 16.04.
+Officially there's not any documentation about Vapor ARM support and the Vapor [toolbox](https://vapor.github.io/documentation/getting-started/install-toolbox.html) Ubuntu package it's not in the **armhf** Ubuntu repository.
+The [suggestion](https://github.com/vapor/toolbox/issues/158#issuecomment-292478149) is compiling toolbox on your Raspberry.

-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package and others information.
+Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for more instructions on how to use this package and others information.

 ## 💻 Code